 New Year's Eve in Prague is party night.
-The river boats, restaurants, bars and clubs are full of people, and the atmosphere gently builds.
-As midnight approaches, revellers gather at the Old Town Square, Wenceslas Square and by the river to watch fireworks.
+The river cruises, restaurants, bars and clubs are full and the atmosphere gently builds.
+As midnight approaches, revellers gather by the river, at the Old Town Square and at Wenceslas Square to watch fireworks.

 Prague is a popular destination for New Year's Eve.
 The celebrations are enjoyed by one and all: the young and old, the quiet and romantic, the wild and carefree - there are entertainment options to suit all tastes.

 Some people opt for restaurants offering an all-inclusive night of fine food, drinks and dancing.
 Others prefer a romantic, candlelit dinner 'à deux'.
 Some revellers bar crawl and chance on finding a club after the fireworks.
 Others buy tickets for a party in a club or music bar.

 Finally, there are the ever popular river cruises: